rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-05-07-meet-the-first-seven-teams-rgsoc-2014.md

 [Guillermo Iguaran](https://github.com/guilleiguaran)
 from the Rails Core team, will assist them.

-**Ute Mayer and Magdalena Frankiewicz** will work at the office of their Coaching Company [Asquera](http://asquera.de/) in Berlin, Germany, coding on [Padrino](http://padrinorb.com/).
-They will be supported by their coaches [Jan Schulte](https://github.com/schultyy),
+**Ute Mayer and Magdalena Frankiewicz** will work at their Coaching Company [Asquera](http://asquera.de/)'s office in Berlin, Germany, coding on [Padrino](http://padrinorb.com/).
+They will be supported by a great team of coaches:
+[Jan Schulte](https://github.com/schultyy),
 [Florian Gilcher](https://github.com/skade),
 [Ernesto Miguez](https://github.com/emig),